flordeciruela/bucks2bar/README.md

 To use this project, simply open the `index.html` file in a web browser.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
 ```

 Please note that the content above assumes that the project tree structure provided is accurate and complete.